kksgandhi/personal_site/greatest change.md

-"When we hit our lowest point, we are open to the greatest change."
+"When we hit our lowest point, we are open to the greatest change." - Avatar Aang